Terms and Conditions

 General.
 I DO NOT SHIP INTERNATIONALLY!
 Prices shown do not include shipping and handling costs.
 Also, please feel free to contact me with questions or if you would like additional pictures.

 Guarantee.
 All radios, if restored and stated as working, are guaranteed to work for 90 days after receipt.
 If the radio fails in that time span please contact me and we will work together to solve the problem or if necessary ship it back for repair.
-I will either repair and return it or refund the purchase price, whichever I decide is the best course of action.
+I will either repair and return it or refund the purchase price, whichever is the best course of action.
 A buyer shall not attempt a repair without contacting me first.
 Failure to contact me will void the warranty!
-Shipping expense both ways is the buyer's responsibility, unless I determine that the failure is a restoration error on my part.
-For larger sets, it is usually more prudent to try to find a mutually agreeable local restorer, if possible, to evaluate/repair a set, as shipping a 30 pound radio several times is risky and expensive.
-Upon receipt, it is the customer's responsibility to inspect the package immediately and notify the shipper promptly if damage is apparent, as I cannot be held responsible for inordinately rough handling by the carrier.
-Take photos of damaged packaging.
-Be sure to take several photos as you unpack a radio to verify damage.
+It is generally more prudent to try to find a mutually agreeable local restorer, if possible, to evaluate/repair a set, as shipping a 30 pound radio several times is risky and expensive.
 On one thing you can rest assured.
 I am a meticulously honest person and will give every benefit of doubt to the customer.

 Shipping.
 The customer pays shipping and insurance costs.
 I have shipped many radios with great success.
-I use heavy duty boxes (often double boxed), large bubble wrap, Styrofoam peanuts and in some cases, cloth wraps and foam rubber.
+I use heavy duty boxes, large bubble wrap, Styrofoam peanuts and in some cases, foam rubber.
 I will do my best to protect your purchase from the rough handling of the shipping company gorillas.
-I will try to find the best shipping price, but prefer FedEx Home Delivery.
-The service used is the buyer's decision, and must include insurance.
-Special packaging/crating can be arranged at customer request, for an additional fee.
+I prefer FedEx Home Delivery.
 Upon receipt, the customer should inspect the package immediately and notify the shipper promptly if damage is apparent.

 Summary.
 I have been restoring radios for several years, but have dedicated a lot more time to it since retiring in October 2017.
 I do this out of love for these classic electronics.
 I will do my very best to make you happy with your purchase.